Logo link to homepage

 A VSI observer visited the volcano on 12 December.
 Fumaroles and the crater lake were normal and showed no evidence of increased activity that might be attributed to the M 6.5 earthquake of 26 November (preliminary epicenter 8.35°S, 124.25°E).
 The only notable change in the crater was a fresh landslide scar that may have resulted from the earthquake.

 Geological Summary.
-Sirung volcano is located at the NE end of a 14-km-long line of volcanic centers that form a peninsula at the southern end of Pantar Island.
+Sirung is located at the NE end of a volcanic massif with multiple centers that extends 14 km NE from the southern end of Pantar Island.
 The volcano is truncated by a 2-km-wide caldera whose floor often contains one or more small lakes.
 Much of the volcano is constructed of basaltic lava flows, and the Gunung Sirung lava dome forms the high point on the caldera's western rim.
-A number of phreatic eruptions have occurred from vents within the caldera during the 20th century.
-Forested Gunung Topaki, the high point of the volcanic chain, lies at the SW end and contains a symmetrical summit crater.
+A number of phreatic eruptions occurred from vents within the caldera during the 20th century.
+Forested Gunung Topaki, the high point of the volcanic chain, has a small summit crater and lies ~3.5 km SW of the active crater area.

 Information Contacts: VSI.